The SnipVault alternative with built-in Claude Code and per-snippet Git

 Claude Code terminal in the editor

 Open an interactive Claude Code terminal directly inside SleekByte.
-Snippets sync to a local directory where the agent can read, edit, and create files with full context.
-Sessions resume across page reloads.
+Snippets sync to a local directory where the agent can read, edit, and create files with full context, and sessions resume across page reloads.

 snippet.json — config that travels with the snippet

 Every SleekByte snippet has a snippet.json describing hooks, conditions, dependencies, and structure — block.json-style.
 Edit it via UI or directly in code; both update the same file.
-SnipVault has conditions but doesn't use this declarative pattern.
+SnipVault has conditions but does not use this declarative pattern.

 Migration